kcodedev/mkdocs/docs/other/tech-stack.md

 #### 💎 TypeScript
 **Typed superset of JavaScript** that compiles to plain JavaScript.
 Adds optional static type annotations, catching errors at compile time rather than runtime.
 Provides better IDE support, refactoring capabilities, and code maintainability.

+#### 🔍 ESLint
+**JavaScript/TypeScript linting tool** for identifying and fixing problems in code.
+Provides pluggable rules for code quality, style consistency, and bug prevention.
+Integrates with TypeScript, React, and modern build tools for automated code review and formatting.

 #### ⚛️ React
 **JavaScript library for building user interfaces** using a component-based architecture.
 Features virtual DOM for efficient updates, JSX syntax, and a vast ecosystem of tools and libraries.
 Declarative, efficient, and flexible for building interactive web applications.